benwiz/benwiz.github.io/README.md

 ## To Do

-- use better name for modal id instead of index number
+- multiple display options for types of posts (marg, ben, work, etc.)
+- different color for countries that have a post vs those that do not
+- song link in post
+- D3 tutorial... maybe need to eventually switch over

-- review the content of bubble
+- review the content of bubble object

 - in getEntries() ~ I have verified that this is not yet done 7/29/17
   - preprocess all the json files into objects